BOOKS | DIGITAL | MEDIA

 Nancy Drosd is a painter working in New York City.
 Since 2001 she has had four solo shows and participated in three group shows at the Tatistcheff Gallery in Chelsea.
 Her work is included in The Smithsonian, has been shown at the Queens and Brooklyn Museums and is in the collection of Richard Mayer, Allan Stone, Johnson & Johnson, The New York Health and Hospitals Corporation and Lehman College among others.

 Robin Storey Dunn was born to a German immigrant family in a small West Texas town.
 She left home at sixteen, queer, punk, and feral, and was rescued by an all-Black spiritualist church.
 She lived communally with the congregation for ten years, trying and failing to become a saint.
-Ultimately, she was delivered from fundamentalism to a pragmatic understanding of the importance and soul of kindness.
+Ultimately, she was delivered from fundamentalism to a pragmatic understanding of the importance, and, the soul of kindness.
 Today, she lives with her wife and children in Austin, Texas, in the same neighborhood where she was once homeless and struggling for redemption.

 Originally from Philadelphia, Chris has also lived in Berkeley, Paris, Sydney, Berlin, Antwerp, Chicago, and now Atlanta, where he teaches Health Humanities at Emory University.
 He is the author of Dysfluencies: On Speech Disorders in Modern Literature (Bloomsbury 2014).
 His fiction has appeared in AGNI, Louisiana Literature, and Sortes.
 He received his Ph.D. in English Lit from U.C.
 Berkeley and is a former Fulbright scholar.